thebuskids/thebuskids/README.md

 #### 📊 Advanced Analytics
 * **[FIFA Performance & Macroeconomics](https://github.com/thebuskids/glowing-potato/tree/main/worldcup-socioeconomic-analysis)** - A collaborative project analyzing how economic factors might influence FIFA World Cup performance.
 * **[Data Science Sandbox](https://github.com/thebuskids/glowing-potato)** - A collection of my MS coursework and exploratory data analysis driven by curiosity.

----
-> "Music is the arithmetic of sounds as optics is the geometry of light."
-> — **Claude Debussy** 🎵

 <!--
 **thebuskids/thebuskids** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.